Planar graphs with the maximum number of induced 6-cycles: Large planar graphs contain a vertex in few induced 6-cycles

 Since $u_1v_1u_2v_2u_3v_3$ is an induced 6-cycle in $G$, there are no edges between any of $u_1$, $u_2$, and $u_3$.
-Inspecting the argument of Lemma \ref{X_i lemma} and noting that inequalities (\ref{X ineq 1 n equiv 0}) and (\ref{X ineq 2 n equiv 0}) are in fact equalities, we deduce that there are no edges between $B$ and $C$.
+Inspecting the argument of Lemma~\ref{lem:Xi} and noting that inequalities~\eqref{eq:large_cmn_nbhd_0} and~\eqref{eq:large_cmn_nbhd_1} are in fact equalities, we deduce that there are no edges between $B$ and $C$.
 By the definition of $X$ there are no edges between $u_1$ and $B$ or between $u_2$ and $C$.
 Repeating the arguments above with each of $v_2$ and $v_3$ in place of $v_1$ shows that there are no edges between $u_3$ and $A$, between $A$ and $B$, or between $A$ and $C$.

 The only other possible edges of $G$ are edges within each of the vertex classes $A$, $B$, and $C$.
 By the planarity of $G$, for each of these vertex classes any edges within that vertex class clearly form a subset of the edge set of some path through the vertex set.
-Hence $G\in \mathcal{F}_n$ as required. \end{proof}
+Hence $G\in \mathcal{F}_n$, and Lemma~\ref{lem:large_cmn_nbhd} is proved. \end{proof}

 \begin{lemma} Let $n\equiv 0\pmod{3}$ be large.
 Let $G$ be an $n$-vertex planar graph and suppose that every vertex of $G$ is in at least $\left(\frac{n}{3}-1\right)^2$ induced 6-cycles.
-Then $G\in \mathcal{F}_n$. \end{lemma} \begin{proof} By Corollary \ref{good 6-cycle corollary}, $G$ contains an induced 6-cycle $u_1v_1u_2v_2u_3v_3$ such that for each $i\in \{1,2,3\}$ the only principal neighbours of $v_i$ are $u_i$ and $u_{i+1}$, where addition in the subscript is taken modulo 3.
+Then $G\in \mathcal{F}_n$. \end{lemma} \begin{proof} By Corollary~\ref{cor:good_cycle}, $G$ contains an induced 6-cycle $u_1v_1u_2v_2u_3v_3$ such that for each $i\in \{1,2,3\}$ the only principal neighbours of $v_i$ are $u_i$ and $u_{i+1}$, where addition in the subscript is taken modulo 3.
 Let $X=X^{u_1v_1u_2}$, $X_1=X_1^{u_1v_1u_2}$, $X_2=X_2^{u_1v_1u_2}$, $X_3=X_3^{u_1v_1u_2}$, $Y=X^{u_2v_2u_3}$, and $Z=X^{u_3v_3u_1}$.